Last Updated on July 11, 2023 by GMC

 “I have called you friends.”

 Extraordinary words uttered by Jesus.
-Pagan philosophers like Aristotle had already proven for centuries that friendship with the gods was impossible.
+Greek philosophers like Aristotle had already proven for centuries that friendship with the gods was impossible.
 Likewise, servants and kings did not mix.
 Unequal parties, superiors and inferiors, simply could not be friends.
 The distance in rank or nature made intimacy impossible.

 Yet Jesus called the disciples his friends, “because I have told you everything I have heard from my Father.”
 This connection between friendship and Christ’s oneness with the Father is worth pondering.
 Initiates into the divine circle must somehow be adopted into that filial love between the Father and the Son through Jesus Christ.